 - 2 tbsp fresh cilantro, minced

 - 1 tbsp fresh lime juice

-- Combine all the ingredients for Barbecue Marinade in a shallow dish.
-Add cubed tofu and let it marinate for at least one hour.
+Combine all the ingredients for Barbecue Marinade in a shallow dish.
+Add cubed tofu, making sure it's fully submerged and let it marinate for at least one hour.

-- Meanwhile mix together the ingredients for Cilantro Lime Slaw in a small bowl and refrigerate.
+Meanwhile, mix together the ingredients for Cilantro Lime Slaw in a small bowl.
+Refrigerate until ready to use.

-- To assemble, place rice at the bottom of two bowls.
+To assemble, place rice at the bottom of three bowls.
 Add tofu, carrots, broccoli, and slaw.
-Top with toasted sesame seeds and enjoy!
+Top with extra marinade, sesame seeds, and cilantro.
+Serve immediately.